Trampoline Pattern in Java: Mastering Recursion Without Stack Overflow

 In plain words

-Trampoline pattern allows recursion without running out of stack memory.
+The Trampoline pattern in Java allows efficient recursion without running out of stack memory, optimizing deep recursive calls for better performance and stack safety.

 Wikipedia says

-When get is called on the returned Trampoline, internally it will iterate calling jump on the
+is called on the returned Trampoline, internally it will iterate calling jump

-returned Trampoline as long as the concrete instance returned is Trampoline, stopping once the
+as long as the concrete instance returned is Trampoline

 public interface Trampoline<T> {